embark-framework/embark-site/source/docs/naming_javascript.md

 ### Resolving a Domain to an address

-Resolving a domain to its corresponding address is done by calling `EmbarkJS.Names.resolve`, which takes the domain in question as first argument and a callback function that has access to the resolved address as a second argument, and returns a promise that resolves with an address or an error message.
+Resolving a domain to its corresponding address is done by calling `EmbarkJS.Names.resolve`, which takes the domain in question as first argument and a callback function that has access to the resolved address as a second argument:

 <pre><code class="javascript">EmbarkJS.Names.resolve('ethereum.eth', (err, result) => {
   if (err) {